 Angie is an in-network provider with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP, First Choice Health Network and MODA.

-Laurel is an in-network provider with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP and is unable to bill out-of-network insurance.
+Laura, Laurel and Emily are in-network providers with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP and are unable to bill out-of-network insurance.